kgiori/things-gateway-guide/mozilla-gateway-guide.md

 <img src="/images/image39.png" alt="macos terminal" width="300">

+From the command line terminal, type: `ping gateway.local` and look for the IP address in the response.

+If using Windows 10, type: `ping -4 gateway.local`

-**TIP**: If `http://gateway.local` or `http://<IP_address>` can’t be found, check to make sure your laptop is connected to the same home Wi-Fi network that you selected in the previous section.
+**TIP**: If `http://gateway.local` or `http://<IP_address>` can’t be loaded in your browser, check to make sure your laptop is connected to the same home Wi-Fi network that you selected in the previous section.
 To make sure the gateway is connected, you can log into your home Wi-Fi router to look up the gateway IP address.
 Look at the router's DHCP client list and search for the name `gateway` or look for a MAC address starting with `b8:27:eb...`.

 <img src="/images/image55.png" alt="router DHCP client list" width="600">